Nonyinye/LITA_Class-Documentation/README.md

 ## Project Title: Sales Transaction

+Project Overview For Sales Data

+Project Overview For Customer Subcription Data

+Column Descriptions For Sales Data

+Column Descriptions For Customer Data

+Data Source

+Tools Used

+Data Cleaning and Preparations

+Exploratory Data Analysis

+For Sales Data

+For Customer Data

+Data Analysis

+Data Visualization

+My Result

+For Sales Data

+For Customer Data

 ### Project Overview
 This dataset captures transactional sales data, providing a detailed view of customer orders, including product, region, and revenue information.
 It is ideal for analyzing sales trends, and regional performance, enabling insights into the drivers of revenue and high-demand products.